FAQs About Your Rights in Maryland Rental Car Accidents

 If you rent a car using a major credit card, many companies will automatically insure damage to the vehicle during the rental period.
 Still, your coverage is typically limited to property damage, so you may incur other costs and losses if you are injured.
 You will still need to take additional action to pursue the at-fault driver to recover for:

-- Losses based upon how your injuries affect your personal relationships.
+• Losses are based on how your injuries affect your personal relationships.

 What insurance coverage options should I add to the rental car contract?

-When your personal auto insurance does not cover all potential losses or you do not have auto insurance, you will have the opportunity to add options to the rental contract.
-It is wise to include collision damage waiver, which requires the rental car agency to waive any repair or replacement costs for the rental vehicle.
+When your personal auto insurance does not cover all potential losses, or you do not have auto insurance, you can add options to the rental contract.
+It is wise to include a collision damage waiver, which requires the rental car agency to waive any repair or replacement costs for the rental vehicle.

 Can a rental car company be held accountable for an auto crash?

-- Not fixing issues that lead to a safety risk;
+• Not fixing issues that lead to safety risks

-- Failing to conduct inspections to ensure the vehicle was safe; and,
+• Failing to conduct inspections to ensure the vehicle was safe

 Should I talk to an insurance adjuster?

-You should never discuss accident details with an insurer, since you might inadvertently make statements that harm your interests.
-Maryland is a pure contributory negligence state, which means that you recover ZERO if you admit that you were even partly responsible.
-Other than confirming your contact details, do not answer questions and never consent to having your conversation recorded.
+You should never discuss accident details with an insurer since you might inadvertently make statements that harm your interests.
+Maryland is a pure contributory negligence state, meaning you recover ZERO if you admit you were even partly responsible.
+Other than confirming your contact details, do not answer questions and never consent to have your conversation recorded.

 Consult With a Maryland Car Accident Lawyer About Your Options